bovem/bovem.github.io/content/posts/homelab/building-your-own-homelab/index.md

 * <a href="https://www.amd.com/en/chipsets/am5" target="_blank">AMD chipsets</a>: B650, B650E, X670, X670E
 * <a href="https://ark.intel.com/content/www/us/en/ark/products/series/229717/intel-700-series-desktop-chipsets.html#@Desktop" target="_blank">Intel 700 series chipsets</a>: Z790, H770, B760, W790

-Motherboard features you might want to consider for homelab:
+Motherboard features you might want to consider for your homelab:

-* Enough SATA ports for storage expansion
 * Upgradability path with future CPU releases
 * PCIe Bandwidth for expansion cards
+* 2.5 Gigabit networking
+* SATA ports for storage expansion
 * IPMI support
-* 2.5 Gigabit networking

-I planned on getting <a href="https://www.msi.com/Motherboard/PRO-B760M-A-WIFI-DDR4" target="_blank">MSI PRO B760M-A WIFI DDR4</a> but I got a better deal with <a href="https://www.msi.com/Motherboard/PRO-Z790-P-WIFI-DDR4" target="_blank">MSI PRO Z790-P WIFI DDR4</a> so I went with it.
+I planned on getting <a href="https://www.msi.com/Motherboard/PRO-B760M-A-WIFI-DDR4" target="_blank">MSI PRO B760M-A WIFI DDR4</a> but I got a better deal with <a href="https://www.msi.com/Motherboard/PRO-Z690-P-WIFI" target="_blank">MSI PRO Z690-P WIFI DDR4</a> so I went with that.
 It has 2.5 Gigabit networking and 6x SATA ports which provides me the option to add more drives in the future.

 ## CPU Cooler
 Most CPUs come with an air cooler.
-But if you are using high-end CPUs you might not be able to extract the complete performance using the default cooler.
+But if you are using a high-end CPU you might not be able to extract its complete performance using the default cooler.

-The options are air cooling, custom water cooling, and an All-In-One (AIO) Liquid cooler.
-You can make your decision based on your CPU, cooling performance, noise level, and ease of use.
+Options are air cooling, custom water cooling, or an All-In-One (AIO) Liquid cooler.
+You can make your decision based on your CPU, cooling performance, noise level, and ease of installation.

-I went with <a href="https://www.corsair.com/br/en/Categories/Products/Liquid-Cooling/RGB-Liquid-CPU-Coolers/p/CW-9060053-WW" target="_blank">Corsair H100 RGB 240mm Liquid CPU Cooler</a> for its price and aesthetics.
+I went with <a href="https://www.corsair.com/br/en/Categories/Products/Liquid-Cooling/RGB-Liquid-CPU-Coolers/p/CW-9060053-WW" target="_blank">Corsair H100 RGB 240mm Liquid CPU Cooler</a> due to its price and aesthetics.

 ## Memory
 At the time of writing the price of DDR5 memory is significantly higher than its MSRP so I opted for DDR4.

-I went with 2 x <a href="https://www.corsair.com/us/en/Categories/Products/Memory/VENGEANCE-LPX/p/CMK16GX4M1E3200C16" target="_blank">Corsair VENGEANCE LPX 16GB DDR4 DRAM Memory Kit</a> because its 3200MHz speed is adequate for my workload.
+I went with 2 x <a href="https://www.corsair.com/us/en/Categories/Products/Memory/VENGEANCE-LPX/p/CMK16GX4M1E3200C16" target="_blank">Corsair VENGEANCE LPX 16GB DDR4 DRAM Memory Kit</a> because its 3200MHz speed will be adequate for my workload.

 ## Storage
 Network Attached Storage (NAS) server is a common self-hosted service.
-With a NAS server, you have your cloud storage with no privacy concerns or subscriptions.
+With a NAS server, you have your cloud storage without privacy concerns or subscriptions.
 That’s why selecting the right storage device is important.

 Along with drives for NAS you'll need additional storage for the OS/Hypervisor running on your homelab.